This is an excerpt from our Calling the Shots Ebook.

 And there’s good reason for this.
 Businesses are popping up left right and centre.
 Nowadays, it’s never been easier to catch yourself an ABN and set up the most basic of business ideas on the internet.

 Back when the store only carried one type of flour, brand wasn’t so important.
 But now, with the utter dominance of the internet in every facet of our lives, we as consumers are exposed to endless choice.
 The supermarket is an overwhelming place, why?
 Because we walk in and are instantly hurled with multiple iterations of the exact same product all screaming for our attention.
-It’s like walking into room full of cute puppies, only the supermarket products aren’t cute, furry and we don’t even want to take them home.
+It’s like walking into a room full of cute puppies, only the supermarket products aren’t cute, furry and we don’t even want to take them home.

 Creating and building brands is my obsession-slash-divine calling and, joyously, also my daily 9-5.
 Over the last 6 years of running Smack Bang I have had the honour of building quite literally hundreds of brands.
 I am so entrenched in the world of branding, I swear to god sometimes I catch myself wondering how to leverage my dog’s name into the world, and all the clever and fun ways I’d go about doing it.
 Oh, if I had the time.

 When you are building a business, no matter if you’re setting out to be the next Amazon or a solo one-man-band, one of the most critical areas of focus is creating a brand identity – that is, who your company is and what it stands for.
-And I’m not just saying this because I’m bias and currently sitting in a branding studio with 15 other total brand geeks.
+And I’m not just saying this because I’m biased and currently sitting in a branding studio with 15 other total brand geeks.
 Most successful entrepreneurs will tell you that branding is the single most important thing you can do, outside of figuring out what your business model is.
 In fact, figuring out your brand DNA should arguably be your first order of business – before any products stock the shelves or Insta stories are shared to the masses.
 It will bring value to your backend and your bottom line.

 Your brand identity is a necessary component to helping your business grow because your business identity encapsulates what your business stands for.
 It’s the purpose, the mission, the look, the feel, the tone and the voice of your company.
 It’s the determinant of how the audience will perceive you.
-So many people make decisions about the name, the logo and the colors they use so casually.
+So many people make decisions about the name, the logo and the colours they use so casually.
 They are forgetting that each of these decisions should come from the brand identity.
 There is a science and an art to it.
 And without it, you will have a difficult time really building your business.

 So, building a brand hey… sounds simple enough, right?
 But it’s layered with complexities.
 Your brand is your business, and your business is your brand.
 It’s an all-encompassing entity and a complete manifestation of your business’s values, goals and mission.
 It’s the catalyst that sparks the emotions you want your customers to experience.
 It is your true compass – guiding every decision you make, from what design aesthetics you use to the tone of your Instagram feed to the employees that you bring on to be part of your team.